Fun Size: Plot

-In Cleveland, Ohio, high school senior Karen “Wren” DeSantis' opening narration describes Halloween in Cleveland as a time for its citizens to dress up and be less ashamed of themselves, citing the nickname "the mistake by the lake."
-Wren's widowed mother, Joy, is dating a 26-year-old named Keevin.
+In Cleveland, Ohio, Joy, the widowed mother of high school senior Karen “Wren” DeSantis, is dating a 26-year-old named Keevin.
 Wren has her heart set on college life at New York University.
 Her friend April has her eyes set on social status, and Wren's nerdy friend Roosevelt has his heart set on Wren.
-The two girls are surprised when they find they are invited to a Halloween party by local heartthrob Aaron Riley.
-Unfortunately, on the day Wren is supposed to go to the party, she is commanded by her mother to take her 8-year-old brother Albert trick-or-treating so she can go to a party with Keevin.
-The party that Keevin invites Joy to turns out to be run by Keevin's friend Nate Brueder.
-At a haunted house later that night, Wren and April run into Roosevelt and his best friend Peng.
-Albert meets a convenience store employee named Fuzzy who seeks revenge against Jörgen, a mixed-martial arts fighter, who won the heart of his ex-girlfriend Lara.
-Roosevelt's parents are revealed to be semi-eccentric pacifistic lesbians.
+The two girls are surprised when they find they are invited to a Halloween party by heartthrob Aaron Riley.

+However, on the night Wren is supposed to go to the party, she is tasked by her mother to take her 8-year-old brother Albert trick-or-treating so she can go to a party with Keevin.
+The party that Keevin invites Joy to turns out to be run by his friend Nate Brueder.

+At a haunted house later that night, Wren and April run into Roosevelt and his best friend Peng, at which point Albert wanders off on his own.
+They just miss him at a local convenience store, where he meets an employee named Fuzzy who seeks revenge against Jörgen, a mixed-martial arts fighter, who won the heart of his ex-girlfriend Lara.
+At Wren's urging, Roosevelt asks his parents, two semi-eccentric pacifistic lesbians, to borrow their Volvo.
+When they refuse, he takes the car anyway.

-Wren suspects that Albert might be at a local Captain Chicken restaurant on Euclid Avenue, a fictional pirate-themed fast food chain.
-Again they arrive too late to find him, almost running him over while fleeing Mike Puglio before he is rescued by Denise, a college girl dressed as a "Galaxy Scout" (a fictional anime character).
-Remembering Fuzzy's description of Jörgen, Albert stows away in his convertible.
-Wren, Roosevelt, and Peng drive off looking for Albert, and now April, who later calls from Aaron Riley's party with the false impression that she has found Albert.
-Wren, Roosevelt, and Peng arrive at the party, and the earlier duel with Puglio gives Peng some level of social acceptance.
+Wren frantically searches for Albert all over town.
+She suspects that he might be at a local Captain Chicken restaurant on Euclid Avenue, a fictional pirate-themed fast food chain.
+Again they just miss him, almost running him over while fleeing local bully Mike Puglio.
+Albert is then rescued by Denise, a college girl dressed as "Galaxy Scout" (a fictional anime character).
+After Roosevelt accidentally destroys the restaurant's mechanical chicken statue and severely damages the car, and Peng angrily shoots Puglio's drumstick with his loaded 1800s-style pistol, April escapes.

+After being harassed and robbed of his candy by Jörgen at a party with Denise, and remembering Fuzzy's description of him, Albert stows away in his convertible.
+Wren, Roosevelt, and Peng drive off looking for him, and now April, who later calls from Aaron Riley's party with the false impression that she has found Albert.
+Wren, Roosevelt, and Peng arrive at the party, and the earlier duel with Puglio gives Peng some social acceptance.